-- Facilitate an Energy Management Assessment to evaluate the current state of energy management practices and policies in the municipality. - Create Energy Charter or Policy for the organization to help advance energy management initiatives and build buy-in for the energy manager position. - Prepare a Year One Work Plan that provides an overview of all Year One deliverables and a timeline of all Year One activities. - Develop or refresh an Energy Management Plan (EMP), covering three or more years, for all in-scope municipal facilities including, at a minimum: - Results of the Energy Management Assessment including the action plan and organizational engagement plan; - An internal assessment of energy performance and associated greenhouse gas emissions of all building portfolio via energy benchmarking tools; - \circ Assigned GHG reduction targets for the in-scope municipal building portfolio; - Identify, prioritize, and recommend specific opportunities to improve energy efficiency and pursue GHG reductions in the municipal building portfolio, working closely with building managers and utilizing the MEM's criteria for meaningful impact (size of emission reductions, cost savings, turnaround, ease of implementation, etc.); and - A comprehensive list of incentive funding available to support the identified opportunities. - Present the EMP and Work Plan to municipal staff and elected officials.
-Send the EMP, Work Plan, and presentation slides to MCCAC. - Complete an energy audit on the highest energy-consuming municipal building (or building with the most energy efficiency potential as determined by the EMP's benchmark) through a third-party contractor or internal resources such as the MEM and send results to MCCAC.
-Energy audits must follow the established guidelines for ASHRAE Level 2 audits.
-Funding opportunities for energy auditing may exist and are recommended. - Complete or initiate greenhouse gas (GHG) emission-reducing activities that achieve a 5% GHG reduction from the determined baseline year's emissions or an approved reduction based on the EMP scope and the in-scope inventory.
+Energy Policy.
+Create a Policy for the organization to help advance energy management initiatives and build buy-in for the energy manager position.

+- Year one work plan: Prepare a Year One Work Plan that provides an overview of all Year One deliverables and a timeline of all Year One activities. - Energy Management Plan: Develop or refresh an Energy Management Plan (EMP), covering three or more years, for all in scope municipal facilities including, at a minimum: - Results of the Energy Management Assessment including the action plan and Organizational Engagement Plan (OEP). - An internal assessment of energy performance and associated greenhouse gas emissions of all municipal buildings via energy benchmarking tools. - Assigned GHG reduction targets for the in-scope municipal building portfolio. - Identify, prioritize, and recommend specific opportunities to improve energy efficiency and pursue GHG reductions in the municipal building portfolio, working closely with building managers and utilizing the MEM's criteria for meaningful impact (size of emission reductions, cost savings, turnaround, ease of implementation, etc.). - o Identify funding available to support the identified opportunities. - EMP and Work Plan Presentation: Present the EMP and Work Plan to Stakeholders (for example Executive Sponsor, other municipal staff and/or elected officials). - Energy Audit: Complete an energy audit on the highest energy-consuming municipal building (or building with the most energy efficiency potential as determined by the EMP's benchmark) through a third-party contractor or internal resources such as the MEM and send results to MCCAC.
+Energy audits must follow the established guidelines for ASHRAE Level 2 audits - Energy Management Plan Implementation: Complete or initiate greenhouse gas (GHG) emission-reducing activities that achieve a minimum 5% GHG reduction from the determined baseline year's emissions or an approved reduction based on the EMP scope and the in-scope inventory. - Quarterly Reports.
+Complete quarterly progress reports and update the Work Plan and EMP.
+Reports and updates are to be submitted to MCCAC.

-- Complete quarterly progress reports, updates to the Work Plan and EMP, and identification of additional energy-related work beyond MEM deliverables to be submitted to MCCAC. - Present an overview of Year One achievements and deliverables to municipal and elected officials that includes details on Year One progress including the Work Plan, the EMP, case studies on the GHG reducing projects, and any other related initiatives.
-Send presentation slides to MCCAC. - Facilitate an Energy Management Assessment update to evaluate the changes and status of energy management practices and policies over Year One.
+- The Q4 report will serve as a Year One Achievement/final report. - Present an overview of Year One achievements and deliverables to stakeholders (Executive Sponsor, other municipal staff and/or elected officials) that includes details on Year One progress including the Work Plan, the EMP, case studies on the GHG reducing projects, and any other related initiatives.
+Send presentation slides to MCCAC. - Ongoing tracking, measurement, and verification of Energy Management Assessment: Facilitate an Energy Management Assessment update to evaluate the changes and status of energy management practices and policies over Year One.